TFMV/flashfs/README.md

 ## Docs

-See the docs directory for implementation details.
+Please see the [documentation](TFMV.github.io/flashfs/) for details.

 ## Architecture